jmettraux/aac_magic/src/spells.md

 The flail only collides once.

-An unlucky weaver might flail uselessly at nothing, wasting WPs.
+An unlucky caster might flail uselessly at nothing, wasting WPs.

 ## Quartz Pole